"demurrer" meaning in English

 Etymology: From Anglo-Norman demurrer, form of Old French demourer (“to demur”), infinitive used as noun.
 Etymology templates: {{der|en|xno|demurrer}} Anglo-Norman demurrer, {{der|en|fro|demourer||to demur}} Old French demourer (“to demur”) Head templates: {{en-noun}} demurrer (plural demurrers)

-1. (law) A motion by a party to an action, for the immediate or summary judgment of the court on the question, whether, assuming the truth of the matter alleged by the opposite party, it is sufficient in law to sustain the action or defense, and hence whether the party resting is bound to answer or proceed further.
-Categories (topical): Law Derived forms: demurrer to evidence
+1. (law) A motion by a party to a legal action for the immediate or summary judgment of the court on the question of whether, assuming the truth of the matter alleged by the opposite party, it is sufficient in law to sustain the action or defense, and hence whether the party bringing the motion is required to answer or proceed further.
+Derived forms: demurrer to evidence Related terms: demur

 The following are not (yet) sense-disambiguated